Zain-A10/Portfolio/README.md

 - Phone #: 6479873770

 ## Who I Am
-I am an aspiring cybersecurity professional with a strong foundation in problem-solving and programming.
+I am a technology professional with a strong foundation in problem-solving and programming.

 ## My Strengths
 - Problem-solving and critical thinking